DACA Legal Resources

 Our mission at My Undocumented Life blog is to provide up-to-date information and resources to undocumented immigrants.
 We post scholarship opportunities that are open to undocumented students, strategies for navigating the educational system, information on how to apply for DACA/Advanced Parole, news on DAPA, and much more.
 Most importantly, we want to provide a sense of community to our diverse group of readers.

-Educators for Fair Consideration (E4FC) transforms lives and fuels broader changes.
+Immigrants Rising, formerly known as Educators for Fair Consideration (E4FC), transforms lives and fuels broader changes.
 With resources and support, undocumented young people are able to get an education, pursue careers, and build a brighter future for themselves and our country.

 Immi helps immigrants in the U.S. understand their legal options.
 Our online screening tool, legal information, and referrals to nonprofit legal services organizations are always free to use.
 Immi was created by the Immigration Advocates Network and Pro Bono Net, two nonprofit organizations dedicated to increasing access to justice for low-income immigrants.